Democrats use compelling new video, audio to bolster their case for Trump’s conviction

 “You know how close you came to the mob.
 Some of you, I understand, could hear them,” said Rep. Eric Swalwell (D-Calif.), as he narrated the footage along with Del.
 Stacey Plaskett (D-Virgin Islands).

-“But most of the public does not know how close these rioters came to you as you were moving through that hallway,” he said.
+“But most of the public does not know how close these rioters came to you as you were moving through that hallway,” he told senators.
 “I paced it off.
 You were just 58 steps away.”

 Twice, senators were shown in footage being shuttled out of the chamber, in addition to video of Senate Majority Leader Charles E. Schumer (D-N.Y.) and his protective detail in “a near miss with the mob.”